Mexican Impossible Pie

 The best thing about impossible pies is that they work just as well whether you have a sweet or savory pie.

 Impossible pies were so popular that they ended up in the Betty Crocker cookbooks that were ubiquitous in the late 1970s.
 They are also often found at potluck parties because they’re so easy to make and taste so good.

 Whenever I take an impossible pie to a potluck, whether it’s as a main dish like this Mexican Impossible Pie or as a dessert, like my Impossible Coconut Rum Pie, nobody believes that they’re really quick and easy to make!

 A great blender like this Hamilton Beach one will have the work done for you in a flash, easy clean up too as it all goes into the dishwasher.
 We love ours!

-Pop it in the oven, sit back and relax for a minute, supper will be on the table in no time!!
-ENJOY!!
+This impossible pie makes a great dinner.
+It only uses a skillet, the blender, and a pie plate – so clean up is a breeze!
+Pop the dish in the oven, sit back and relax for a minute, supper will be on the table in no time!

 - 1 lb. ground beef, lean or extra lean

 - 1 envelope taco seasoning (I use Epicure as it is low sodium)

 - 1 small can (4.5 oz.) diced green chilies